ASTR 1210 (O'Connell) Study Guide

 It implies the whole surface formed at one time.
 Judged by the

-Myr old, unlike the 4+ Byr-old surfaces of the Moon, Mars, etc. The
+about 500 Myr old, unlike the 4+ Byr-old surfaces of the Moon, the

 sudden catastrophic melting & resurfacing, possibly induced by

-heat trapping under a thick crust.
-This process could be cyclic, repeating
+heat trapping under a thick lithosphere.
+This process could be

 - Venus' surface history will be discussed in the video "Venus